 At HSBA, quality management and a true openness to suggestions for improvement and feedback are assured.
 We see quality control as a strategic development task that does not serve an end in itself, but is directly linked to the university's strategy and development plan, which is updated continuously.

 Accordingly, quality management is a complementary management tool that best supports the process of decision-making, policy development and implementation.
 We, who work or study at HSBA or are active as cooperation partners, are the protagonists of quality improvement: We negotiate quality in dialogue with each other and, from a multi-perspective, find the best solutions for our challenges.

 HSBA regularly participates in the rankings of the Center for Higher Education Development (CHE).
 The CHE University Ranking is the most comprehensive and detailed ranking system for German-speaking higher education institutions.
 It is geared primarily to new and existing students, but has also become established at universities as a fair, informative and qualified source of information.
-In addition to facts on the course of studies, teaching, facilities and research, the ranking includes ratings by more than 250,000 students regarding the study conditions at their university as well as the reputation of the faculties under the professors for the individual subjects.
+In addition to facts on the course of studies, teaching, facilities and research, the ranking includes ratings by more than 250,000 students regarding the study conditions at their university.
 All of the results are available free of charge on the internet.

 Once a year, the "HSBA Evaluation and Progress Report" is prepared by the quality management department in cooperation with the employees of the various departments and committees.
 It looks back on the previous academic year and presents the quality improvement needs and actions taken to the interested public.
 It also informs about the committees and instruments used and makes the quality improvement process visible.